psilabs-dev/kksubs/README.md

 >>> pip install git+https://github.com/pain-text-format/kksubs.git
 ```

-For an example project, see a "hello-world" project [here].
+You can find an example project [here](https://github.com/pain-text-format/kksubs-sample-project).

 ## Running a `kksubs` Project
 A typical `kksubs` project structure looks like this: